Mehamn Airport: Airlines and destinations

 Mehamn is served by Widerøe, which operates 39-seat Dash 8-100 and Q200 aircraft to other communities in Finnmark.
 The routes are operated as public service obligations financed by the Ministry of Transport and Communications.
 Many flights go to or from Tromsø or Kirkenes with several landings at other small airports.

 Statistics

 The airport served 14,392 passengers, 2,789 aircraft movements and handled 4 tonnes of cargo in 2014.

 Accidents and incidents

 On 11 March 1982, Widerøe Flight 933 crashed into the Barents Sea between Berlevåg Airport and Mehamn Airport, killing all fifteen people on board the Twin Otter.
 The accident was caused by structural failure in the rudder and vertical stabilizer following severe clear-air turbulence.
-A conspiracy theory arose concerning a collision with a British Harrier fighter, which resulted in four investigations—none which found any evidence of a collision.
+A conspiracy theory arose concerning a collision with a British Harrier fighter, which resulted in four investigations—none of which found any evidence of a collision.